ualberta-smr/generating-annotation-usage-rules/INSTRUCTIONS.md

 ## Mining

-We will explain the mining step in detail in the mining section, but now we will quickly demonstrate how it works.
-To be able to mine candidate annotation usage rules (a.k.a. _candidate rules_), we need two input:
+We explain the mining step in detail in the mining section, but now we will quickly demonstrate how it works.
+To be able to mine candidate annotation usage rules (a.k.a. _candidate rules_), we need two inputs:

 1. a set of Java projects that we will use for mining
 2. a set of JAR files for resolving the types that we are interested in